History of Langston High School

 Johnson City began a school building program in 1892 and one of the three newly designated schools was established for colored children.
 The school was named Langston Normal School for noted black leader John Mercer Langston, a Congressman from Virginia.
 Dr. Hankal, along with Dan Reeves and Alfred Hyder, were instrumental in securing approval for the new school which was located at the corner of Myrtle Avenue and Elm Street.

-In conjunction with a 1925 renovation of the school, Langston High School became a Rosenwald School.
+In conjunction with a 1925 renovation of the school, Langston High School is a recipient of Rosenwald funding for the gymnasium.
 Booker T. Washington of the Tuskegee Institute and Julius Rosenwald, philanthropist and president of Sears Roebuck, built state-of-the art schools for African- American children across the South.
 The effort has been called the most important initiative to advance black education in the early 20th century.

 When a 1954 Supreme Court ruling declared segregation in education unconstitutional, Rosenwald Schools became obsolete.
 Once the pride of their communities, many were abandoned or demolished.

-LEAD is the grassroots organization in Johnson City, Tennessee spearheading the effort to save our Rosenwald School.
+LEAD is the grassroots organization in Johnson City, Tennessee spearheading the effort to save the Langston High School.